mossbanay/Psychology-3-4/Questions/Chapter7.md

 #### Briefly describe consolidation theory

-Consolidation theory suggests that physical changes occur when memory becomes permanently established.
+Consolidation theory suggests that for information to be successfully transferred to LTM, time must pass without interruption and a physical change must occur.

 #### What three conditions are necessary for memory to be consolidated and therefore permanentyl stored?

 - Enough time (at least 30 minutes) to consolidate the memory
 - No disruption should occur during consolidation
-- ?
-Check notes
+- Physical change must occur (increased number of synaptic sites)

 #### Use consolidation theory to explain why a rugby player who is knocked unconscious during a game may be unable to remember how he was knocked unconscious.

-The player's memory up until the point of his impact were effected by his collision, causing him to not successfully consolidate memories in the 30 minutes before being knocked unconscious>
+The player's memory up until the point of his impact were effected by his collision, causing him to not successfully consolidate memories in the 30 minutes before being knocked unconscious.

 #### Give an example of research evidence for the hippocampus having a crucial role in consolidation